house-of-giants/sheryl-glubok/src/about.md

 ![](/images/lily-n-rose-3.jpg)

 In 2011, Donald Rae and I started writing a feature script called "We'll Always Have Paris."
 We've picked it up and put it down many times over the last decade.
-Each time we returned to it, it'd become more and more personal, but it never quite worked.
+Each time we returned to it, it'd become more and more personal, but never quite worked.
 Then last year, 2019, I finally figured out what the story was trying to say to me.

 Does a fish know it’s in a bowl?
 Who can say?
 But in middle age it’s easy to forget how to take risks, to believe in change and opportunity.
 So this script is about saying, "Fishbowl I see you and I’m not going to let you stop me."
 Because these walls are only in our minds.
 And on the next pass the words just flooded out - a cliche, I know - and the script became WELCOME TO THE FISHBOWL.